 When drummer Jim Marshall opened a drum shop in 1962, he realized that many guitarists needed an affordable amplifier that was loud enough to be heard over drums and that the small, low-powered combos made in the U.K. by Vox, Watkins, Selmer and others weren’t fulfilling that need.

-In 1963, Marshall hired electrical technicians Ken Bran, Dudley Craven and Keith Underwood to design a new amp.
+In 1963, Marshall enlisted electrical technicians Ken Bran, Dudley Craven and Ken Underwood to design a new amp.
 All three agreed to base their design on the Fender 5F6-A Bassman but with a few significant modifications, such as different output transformers, an aluminum chassis, an ECC83 (12AX7) tube instead of the Bassman’s weaker 12AY7 at the front of the preamp circuit, an extra brightness capacitor, different input sensitivity and more, which all gave the Marshall amp its own distinctive tonal and distortion character.

 They also decided to configure the amp as a separate head and closed-back speaker cabinet featuring four 12-inch Celestion speakers.
 The result of their efforts was the JTM45, and it was tested and approved in the early design stage by the lauded Lord of Loud, Ritchie Blackmore.